Mate Sound the Pump...

 Dixon, Phillips & Co, Garrison Pottery, Sunderland

-Rectangular versions exist with the Dixon, Phillips & Co anchor impressed mark (c1834–c1850) and the Dixon Co impressed mark, as shown above (c1851–1865).
-The mark relates to the plaque to its left.
-The circular plaque also has a 'Dixon Co' impressed mark.
-The rectangular plaque measures 210mm x 185mm.
+Rectangular versions exist with the Dixon, Phillips & Co anchor impressed mark (1839–c1850) and the Dixon Co impressed mark, as shown above (c1851–1865).
+The marks relate to the plaques to their left.
+The last three plaques all have the 'Dixon Co' impressed mark.
+The rectangular plaques measure 210mm x 185mm.
+It is rare to find these Dixon plaques with coloured enamels (see last photo).

 Back to top

-The plaques above are attributed to Scott, c1845.
-The first three are finely potted and the copper lustre is painted neatly up to a line, so that the white of the edges can be seen from the front (see detail).
-Click here to read more.
-Top right is a version with blue corners, and below left one with green corners.
+The plaques above are attributed to Newbottle, c1845.
+The first four are finely potted and the copper lustre is painted neatly up to a line, so that the white of the edges can be seen from the front (see detail).
+The bottom row have unusual blue or green corners.
 The plaques are 230mm x 200mm.
-The final plaque is smaller: 195mm x 167mm.
+The plaque below is smaller: 195mm x 167mm.

-There are many variations of enamelling on the more common brown-bordered plaques (attributed to Scott), using combinations of iron red, yellow, green and blue.
-These plaques were made c1850s–1870s.
+There are many variations of enamelling on the more common brown-bordered plaques (attributed to Moore), using combinations of iron red, yellow, green and blue.
+These plaques were likely made in the 1860s.
+However, the undecorated version (top right) might perhaps be as late as the 1870s.
 The rectangular plaques are 230mm x 205mm.
+Interestingly, this transfer has never yet been recorded on orange-lustre plaques.

 Back to top